akeoin/super-qa/README.md

   - Execute tests either from a test plan or ad hoc by selecting features and test cases.
   - Track results, progress, and issues discovered during execution.

+- Support integrations with common testing frameworks such as **JUnit**, **JMeter**, **Selenium**, and others.
+  - Provide endpoints or service hooks to receive and map test result data.
+  - Store metadata including test ID, status, execution time, source system, and output logs.

 ---

 ### 🧪 Architectural/Technical Requirements (using Cursor AI for ASP.NET Boilerplate)